What is ‘GAP’?

 While GMP is good, it only certifies the manufacturing step of production.
 It doesn’t cover agricultural practices or testing that validates the quality and potency of a product during production.

-If you want the best herbal supplements, look for products that have all six certifications [INSERT LINK TO POST ABOUT THE 6 CERTS].
-But at a minimum require your supplements to meet GMP and GAP standards.
+If you want the best herbal supplements, look for products that have met GAP and GMP requirements at a minimum.
 This will guarantee a safe, quality product, consistent potency and an overall better health and return on your investment.

 Supradip Saha, Abhishek Mandal and Anirban Dutta.
 Chapter 22 – Good Agricultural Practices: Requirement for the Production of Quality Herbal Medicines.
 In Natural Products and Drug Discovery.Edited by Subhash C. Mandal, Vivekananda Mandal and Tetsuya Konishi, Elsevier, 2018, Pages 607-631, ISBN 9780081020814, https://doi.org/10.1016/B978-0-08-102081-4.00022-8.